joshuajohncohen/chatGPT-term/README.md

 ## Contributing

-If you are interested in contributing to the development of chatGPT-jailbreak, please fork the repository and submit a pull request with your changes.
+If you are interested in contributing to the development of chatGPT-term, please fork the repository and submit a pull request with your changes.
 We welcome contributions and suggestions!